tristan-ka/IBOAT_RL/README.md

 Prerequisites and code documentation
 ------------------------------------

 This project is using Python 3.*.

-The documentation as well as the prerequisites can be found here:
+The documentation as well as the prerequisites can be found on the following webpage :

 ![Alt text](img/IBOAT_logo.png?raw=true "https://tristan-ka.github.io/IBOAT_RL/")